 Disputing errors vs. "credit repair" tactics

-The FCRA explicitly states that accurate information cannot be removed before its natural expiration, be it a late payment after 7 years or a bankruptcy after 10 years.
+The FCRA explicitly states that accurate information cannot be removed before its natural expiration.

 Kikoff offers free dispute tooling for all users, with no purchase required, and helps you file disputes with the bureaus without the confusion of going it alone.